artghieri/The-C-Language/c.md

 int main(int argc, char *argv[])
 {
   int age = 30; // int n = 30; is initializing the variable.
-It refers to assigning an initial value which we can change later. return 0;
+It refers to assigning an initial value. return 0;
 }
 ```